-Ch 61 S.11.(1) 3/9/05a 1.
-Upon receipt of an application for a license hereunder and the payment of the application fee, the License Board within sixty (60) days there from shall cause a thorough investigation to be made of the premises to be licensed, and shall issue a license or temporary permit if satisfied that the minimum standards specified in this act are met and that the applicant is otherwise qualified; if not, it shall reject the application.
-Said license shall set out on the face thereof the maximum number of children to be allowed in attendance at any given time.

-2. The children's center license is issued in the name of the owner.
+- Ch 61 S.11.(1) Upon receipt of an application for a license hereunder and the payment of the application fee, the License Board within sixty (60) days there from shall cause a thorough investigation to be made of the premises to be licensed, and shall issue a license or temporary permit if satisfied that the minimum standards specified in this act are met and that the applicant is otherwise qualified; if not, it shall reject the application.
+Said license shall set out on the face thereof the maximum number of children to be allowed in attendance at any given time. - Ch 65C-22.001(2)(a) 2.
+The children's center license is issued in the name of the owner.
 The owner may be an individual, partnership, association, or corporation.
-The license is non-transferable between owners and locations.

-CC Facility Handbook 2.1 E

-3. During the hours of operation, the children's center must not be used for any business or purpose unrelated to providing child care that can interfere with compliance with child care standards or permit the presence of individuals who do not meet screening and training requirements when children are present.
-A children's center that utilizes any area that is subject to use by persons outside of the program must have exclusion control of such area when used by the program and provide effective measures to exclude individuals who do not meet screening and training requirements from that area.

-SA Facility Handbook 2.1.6 SA 4.
+The license is non-transferable between owners and locations. - SA Facility Handbook 2.1E A school-age child care license is issued in the name of the owner and for the single physical location identified on the application.
+The license is non-transferable between owners and locations. - 3.
+During the hours of operation, the children's center must not be used for any business or purpose unrelated to providing child care that can interfere with compliance with child care standards or permit the presence of individuals who do not meet screening and training requirements when children are present.
+A children's center that utilizes any area that is subject to use by persons outside of the program must have exclusion control of such area when used by the program and provide effective measures to exclude individuals who do not meet screening and training requirements from that area. - SA Facility Handbook 2.1.F SA 4.
 The child care facility must not be used for any business or purpose unrelated to providing child care that can interfere with compliance with child care standards or permit the unsupervised presence of individuals who do not meet screening and training requirements (with the exception of parents or legal guardians of children in care) when children are present.
 A child care facility that utilizes any area that is subject to use by persons outside the program must have exclusive control of such area when used by the program and provide effective measures to exclude individuals who do not meet screening and training requirements from that area.

-5/3/95 D. Temporary permit
+D. Temporary permit

-1. A temporary permit will be issued by staff to a children's center or family day care home license applicant when requirements appear to be met.
+- 1. A temporary permit will be issued by staff to a children's center or family day care home license applicant when requirements appear to be met.
 The license application shall be presented to the Board and the Board shall make such orders as it deems appropriate.
 This provision authorizes a temporary permit to be signed by the chairman or two (2) Board members.
 The temporary permit may continue until it is presented to the Board.
-The Board shall make such orders as it deems appropriate.

-2. The chairman of the Board, or in his absence two (2) members of the Board, may grant a temporary permit if it appears that the applicant has fulfilled all requirements for the granting of a license.
+The Board shall make such orders as it deems appropriate. - Ch 61 S.11.(2) - 2.
+The chairman of the Board, or in his absence two (2) members of the Board, may grant a temporary permit if it appears that the applicant has fulfilled all requirements for the granting of a license.
 Said temporary permit shall continue until the next Board meeting, at which time the Board shall make such orders as it deems appropriate.